-On October 20th, 1981, I and fellow stylist Sara Ann Kizer, traveled to Queens, New York, and interviewed the world renowned hairstylist and product magnate, the late Paul Mitchell.
+On October 20th, 1981, I and fellow stylist Sara Ann Kizer, traveled to Queens, New York, and conversed in-depth with the world renowned hairstylist and product magnate, the late Paul Mitchell.
 We spoke with him after a hair show for licensed hair dressers where the star stylist holds court, cutting hair while revealing new approaches, techniques, and products.
-This was Paul Mitchell’s comeback following a five-year hiatus in Hawaii, far away from the madness of the beauty industry.
+This Paul Mitchell interview occurred during his comeback following a five-year hiatus in Hawaii, far away from the madness of the beauty industry.

 Before returning to hair, Mr. Mitchell became business partners with John Paul DeJorgia.
 Together, using modest means, they co-founded a small hair care product line specifically designed to be used and sold by hairdressers.
 Called Paul Mitchell Systems, it debuted in 1980.